 - The organization is starting a new management system that considers the psychological health and safety of all employees in every part of its operations.
 The system is organization-wide, involving everyone, and each person has a role to play. - This is not about the health of any single person.
-Instead, a PHSMS focuses on how organizational policies, processes, procedures, and interactions affect all employees' psychological health and safety. - Senior management and the union (as applicable) are committed to building psychological health and safety into all aspects of the organization's business. - This system will be a priority, and accountability will be built into it at all levels. - The approach to PHSMS is similar to approaches to other management systems, such as quality, health and safety, and environment.
+Instead, a PHSMS focuses on how organizational policies, processes, procedures, and interactions affect all employees' psychological health and safety. - Senior management and the union (as applicable) are committed to building psychological health and safety into all aspects of the organization's business. - This system will be a priority, and accountability will be built into it at all levels. - The approach to PHSMS is similar to approaches to other management systems, such as quality, health and safety, and environment provides a model that assumes a lack of senior leadership support.
+It includes the following stages: